The Blog

 The Reality: Embracing Constructive Risk

-The Role of Connection
+The Key Ingredient: Connection

 1. Foster Open Communication

-Encourage open and honest communication at all levels of the organisation.
-Leaders can model this behaviour by being transparent about their own mistakes and uncertainties.
-People can sense when you are speaking the truth so try to be as open and honest as possible.
+Encourage transparency at all levels of the organisation.
+Leaders should model this by openly sharing their own mistakes, uncertainties, and learning moments.
+People sense when you’re being real—so be as open and honest as possible.
+Regularly solicit feedback and actively listen to employees’ concerns and ideas.

 2. Build Trust